 All estate agents must belong to a redress scheme.
-The approved schemes are the Property Ombudsman, Ombudsman Services and the Property Redress Scheme.
+The approved schemes are the Property Ombudsman and the Property Redress Scheme.
 These schemes offer you a dispute resolution service if you have a complaint against one of their members.

 Letting agents act on behalf of landlords to find tenants for rented properties (houses, flats and rooms within shared houses), collect rent and provide other services, such as dealing with property maintenance and repairs.
 Whilst you have the legal right to know who your landlord is, your day-to-day dealings will usually be with the letting agent.
 You should check your tenancy agreement before you sign it so that you know what the landlord's and letting agent's responsibilities to you are.